Property Management Fees in Phoenix

 The monthly management fee

-Multifamily and per-door pricing
+MULTIfamily and per-door pricing

 Leasing and tenant placement fees

 Finding and screening a tenant is billed separately from monthly management almost everywhere.
-In Phoenix the leasing fee runs 50–100% of the first month's rent and covers marketing, showings, applications, screening and lease signing.
+In Phoenix the leasing fee runs 50-100% of the first month's rent and covers marketing, showings, applications, screening and lease signing.
 Some firms charge a lower leasing fee but a higher monthly percentage, so compare the combined first-year cost, not either number alone.
+Some companies also charge a separate, non-refundable marketing fee to cover expenses like advertising and professional photography.

 Other fees to ask about

 A management agreement can carry smaller line items that add up: lease renewal fees, annual inspection fees, eviction coordination, early termination penalties, and markups on maintenance invoices.
 None of these are inherently unfair, but a trustworthy manager will list every one of them in the agreement rather than mention them after you have signed.
 Bring the full list to the conversation and ask what your effective annual cost looks like at your property's rent level.
+A trustworthy manager will also give you a clear, separate document that lists every fee, both owner-facing and tenant-facing.
+Tenant fees in particular are often not disclosed upfront, so ask to see those too.

 What changes the price in Phoenix specifically